-We have \$55.0 million in aggregate principal amount of senior secured notes that mature on December 15, 2019.
+We have \$68.9 million in aggregate principal amount of senior secured notes that mature on December 15, 2019.
 Interest on the notes accrues at an annual rate equal to (i) the greater of 1% and the three-month LIBOR, plus 7.0% through December 14, 2017, (ii) the greater of 1% and LIBOR, plus 9% between December 15, 2017 and December 14, 2018, and (iii) the greater of 1% and LIBOR plus 11% between December 15, 2018 and the maturity date.
-The interest rate increases by an additional 2% per annum above the interest rate otherwise applicable upon the occurrence and during the continuance of an event of default until cured.
 Interest is payable in cash in arrears on the 15th calendar day of each March, June, September and December beginning on March 15, 2017.
 We are required to pay all outstanding principal and any accrued and unpaid interest on the notes on the maturity date.
 We may, at our option, prepay the outstanding principal amount of the notes at any time without premium or penalty.
 Pacific Ethanol, Inc. issued the notes, which are secured by a first-priority security interest in the equity interest held by Pacific Ethanol, Inc. in its wholly-owned subsidiary, PE Op.
 Co., which indirectly owns our plants located on the West Coast.